rsenecal/passwordgenerator/README.md

 # Password Generator

 ## Description
 Online password generator.
-Use this Application to create a secure ramdon password.
-Use this password generator to create a secure complex password with multiple type of charactes.
-Lower case letters, Upper Case Letters, Numbers and Special Characters.
+Use this Application to create a secure random password.
+Use this password generator to create a secure complex password with multiple types of charactes.
+Lower case letters, Upper Case Letters, Numbers, and Special Characters.

-This app runs on you browser, your phone or tablet.
+This app runs on your browser, your phone, or your tablet.
 ### Dependencies

 * Web browser: